-1.1 MCAOL Programme Objectives
+1.1 MCA Programme Objectives

-The broad objective of the MCAOL programme is to prepare graduate students for productive careers in software industry and academia by providing an outstanding environment for teaching and research in the core and emerging areas of the discipline.
-The programme's thrust is on giving the students a thorough and sound background in theoretical and application-oriented courses relevant to the latest computer software development.
+The broad objective of the MCA programme is to prepare graduate students for productive careers in software industry and academia by providing an outstanding environment for teaching and research in the core and emerging areas of the discipline.
+The thrust of programme is on giving the students a thorough and sound background in theoretical and application oriented courses relevant to the latest computer software development.
 The programme emphasizes the application of software technology to solve mathematical, computing, communications / networking and commercial problems.